json-schema-org/website/pages/overview/what-is-jsonschema.md

 JSON Schema dates back to the [first JSON Schema proposal](https://web.archive.org/web/20071026185150/http://json.com/json-schema-proposal/) submitted by Kris Zyp to [json.com](http://json.com) on October 2nd, 2007.

-The current version of JSON Schema is [2020-12](https://json-schema.org/draft/2020-12/release-notes), which represents the latest advancements and has expanded capabilities compared with the previous versions, `draft-04`, `draft-06`, and `draft-07`.
+The newest version of JSON Schema is [2020-12](https://json-schema.org/draft/2020-12/release-notes), which represents the latest advancements and has expanded capabilities compared with the previous versions, `draft-04`, `draft-06`, and `draft-07`.

 We recommend using the newest version of JSON Schema and taking advantage of its benefits.